peklaiho/madlisp/README.md

 ### If

-Simple conditional evaluation is accomplished with the `if` expression that is of the form `(if test consequent alternate)`.
+Conditional evaluation is accomplished with the `if` expression that is of the form `(if test consequent alternate)`.
 If *test* evaluates to truthy value, *consequent* is evaluated and returned.
-If *test* evaluates to falsy value, *alternate* is evaluated and returned.
+If *test* evaluates to falsy value, *alternate* is evaluated and returned:

 ```text
 > (if (< 1 2) "yes" "no")